 Center Stage, 700 North Calvert St., Baltimore, Maryland, 2004.
 Photo courtesy of Center Stage.

 Performances include plays, as well as play labs (staged readings of emerging plays); digital initiatives; and special engagements.
-The four plays offered for the 2020-2021 season are The Swindlers, A Play for the Living in a Time of Extinction, Our Town, and The Garden.
+For plays and events offered for the 2021-2022 season, see: www.centerstage.org/plays-and-events/plays-and-events/

 Center Stage, 700 North Calvert St., Baltimore, Maryland.
 Photo by Richard Anderson, courtesy of Center Stage.